lorae/american-housing-shortfalls/README.md

 ### 3. Initialize R environment

 This step installs all the dependencies (packages) needed to make the code run on your computer.
-Depending on the packages that you already have installed, you may have to wait anywhere between a few seconds to a few hours for this step to run.
+Depending on your installed packages, this setup step may take from a few minutes to over an hour to run.

 Make sure the `renv` package is already installed and attached.
 Run the following in your R console:
 ```r